kirbz1/SoundHub/README.md

 ## Resources

 ## To-do
+### Top
+- delete, update reviews
+- Clickable review cards that expand or have elements to delete/update the review

+- connect with others (search users + follow)
+- spotify login + sync liked songs
+- spotify web playback sdk to stream
+- music recommendation system

+### Mid
 - Move routing / models to separate files in backend
 - Move navbar to app.js
 - "Your reviews" for user
+    - Filter reviews by song/album title
+    - When creating reviews, allow user to search database of albums/songs in 'album/song name' input section with dropdown of results
 - "Your liked songs" for user
 - "Following" for user
 - "Followers" for user